tugrul512bit/CompressedStringLib/README.md

 ```
 According to Htop, 11.6% of 4GB RAM is consumed by the app.
 This is 464 megabytes.
 464 MB / 2000 = 232 kB

+---

+## How Does Compression Work?

+In PredictorString, algorithm uses a dynamically built boolean dictionary to guess the next character in the input.
+Depending on true/false predictions, it edits dictionary and on every failed prediction it carries character to output and on every successful prediction it just updates dictionary.
+Depending on combination of failures/successes, it builds a mask (1=success, 0=fail) and writes it to a prefix output.
+Then in decompression part, it does exact opposite as same dictionary is dynamically built again.
+This has the extra memory footprint only during encoding and decoding.

+In HuffmanString, there is Huffman Tree building -> encoding of string -> decoding of string phases.
+Huffman Tree is built by frequencies of character codes.
+The most frequent characters are placed on top nodes while lower-frequent characters are placed on deeper nodes.
+Then they are traversed top-down approach to build tags for them.
+On every "left" path taken, a "0" is added to tag, on every "right" path taken, "1" is added to path, until target char's node is reached.
+This effectively encodes plain text with non-random content into much shorter names, as low as single bit per char.